TheArtificial/theartificial.nl/source/blog/2016-08-09-thirdbirthday.md

 # Eats and Drinks

-No Artificial party would be complete without a beautiful and delicious food and drink.
+No Artificial party would be complete without beautiful and delicious food and drink.
 For our third birthday, we created a cocktail for each of us, pre-mixed for easy consumption.
 As a takeaway, we created a recipe book for anyone wanting to recreate our concoctions at home.
 If you forgot to grab one, the recipes are below!

 [![Mixology](2016-08-09-thirdbirthday/mixology.png)](2016-08-09-thirdbirthday/mixology.png)
 [![Drinks](2016-08-09-thirdbirthday/food.jpg)](2016-08-09-thirdbirthday/food.jpg)